koyamashuta1216-cyber/tanomoshiko-simulator/README.md

 python 03_visualizations.py
 ```

+## Try it yourself

+The simulation is live as an interactive web app: **[tanomoshiko-simulator.streamlit.app](https://tanomoshiko-simulator.streamlit.app/)**

+Adjust group size, the fraction of opportunistic members, and how often they defect, then run the Monte Carlo simulation to see whether the group survives or collapses — along with an example trust trajectory.

 ## What's next

-I'm working on turning this into an interactive web app (Streamlit) so anyone can adjust group size, defection rates, and see the survival simulation update live.
-Follow progress on [econedu-hs](https://econedu-hs.beehiiv.com).
+I'm planning to publish this alongside an article on [econedu-hs](https://econedu-hs.beehiiv.com), my financial literacy newsletter, and collect reader feedback on which parameter combinations feel most realistic to them.